AlfredBoatengDA/Crop-Yield-Projects/README.md

-### 🌱 Crop Overview Dashboard
+###  Crop Overview Dashboard

-Our overall yield inreased steadily driven primarily by Root and tuber crops like Potato, Sweet Potato, and Cassava lead in productivity, showing strong responsiveness to inputs and adaptability to current conditions.
+* Our overall yield inreased steadily driven primarily by Root and tuber crops like Potato, Sweet Potato, and Cassava lead in productivity, showing strong responsiveness to inputs and adaptability to current conditions.
 Cereal crops like Maize, Rice, and Wheat yield less overall as compared to roots and tubers but display a steady upward trend.
-Plantain and Sorghum remain stable but underperforming.
-Plantain exhibited noticeable fluctuations from year to year.
+* Plantain and Sorghum remain stable but underperforming.
+But Plantain exhibited noticeable fluctuations from year to year.
+Sorghum remained largely stable with only slight fluctuations and a slow increase in yield.
-Sorghum remained largely stable with only slight fluctuations and a slow increase in yield while Soybean stands out as the lowest yielding crop contributing 2.4% but remains important in specific regions.
+* Soybean stands out as the lowest yielding crop contributing 2.4% but remains important in specific regions.

 &nbsp;